-The replacement of retail loss prevention systems with INEO's Welcoming Systems is a large market.
-Research reports estimate that the worldwide retail loss prevention market is worth \$9 billion annually (State of Loss Prevention -2015).
-More specifically, reports estimate that the loss prevention antenna aspect of the market is worth nearly \$2 billion each year (Marketresearchfuture.com -2018).
+The replacement of retail loss prevention systems with the INEO Welcoming Network is a large market.
+Research reports estimate that the worldwide retail loss prevention market is worth \$9 billion annually (State of Loss Prevention - 2015).
+More specifically, reports estimate that the loss prevention antenna aspect of the market is worth nearly \$2 billion each year (Marketresearchfuture.com - 2018).